hansroland/reflex-dom-inbits/tutorial.md

 # A First Simple Reflex-Dom Example

-Let's begin with a first simple reflex example.
-This code is in the file src/count01.hs
+Let's begin with a first simple reflex-dom example.
+This code is in the file *src/count01.hs*:

 ~~~ { .haskell }
 {-# LANGUAGE OverloadedStrings #-}